olegasivakov/ethereum_projects_about/README.md

  - https://github.com/olegasivakov/ep-0

 ## EP-1: The mempool search JSON RPC call to ethnode
- - <b>Description</b>: The mempool request spents a lot of time blocking the timely parsing and response of mempool data.
-We offer to ask only transactions selected by some data from the node mempool.
+ - <b>Description</b>: The memory request spents a lot of time blocking the parsing of mempool data.
+Our improvement allow to get only transactions selected by some data from the node mempool.
  - <b>Status</b>: ```already done```
  - https://github.com/olegasivakov/ep-1
  - https://github.com/olegasivakov/ep-1b